PT-Med-Cabinet-7/Marketing/PVD.md

 # ☝️ Proposal
 - What problem does your app solve?
+       - make sure that users of marijuana are paired with strains that are compatible with them
+       - helps with dose, intake methods, and schedule that they should use the medical for
 - Be as specific as possible; how does your app solve the problem?
+       -
 - What is the mission statement?
+       -

 # 💡 Features
 - What features are required for your minimum viable product?